Post-Primary

 Profile of Course Leader

-Ciara Johnson is a practising barrister with a particular interest in Child Law and Education Law.
-She previously authored, tutored and assessed modules on the post-graduate Diploma/MA degree programme ‘Education and the Law’ in St. Angela’s College, Sligo/NUIG and was a module leader on that programme.
+Ciara is a practising barrister with a particular interest in Education Law and Child Law.
+She has previously authored, tutored and assessed modules on the post-graduate Diploma/MA degree programme 'Education and the Law' in St. Angela's College, Sligo/NUIG.
 She lectures on a wide range of legal areas and cases relevant to school personnel including Management Bodies, Boards of Management, Senior Management, Teachers and other school personnel.

 Course Outline